AliffPutra/AliffPutra/README.md

 ## I'm a Student
 <samp>
-- Currently a Year 2 Cyber & Network Security Student at the Institute of Technical Education<br>
+- Year 2 Cyber & Network Security Student at the Institute of Technical Education<br>
 - Looking to learn and improve my programming skills by contributing to various projects here<br>
 - Always building fun little projects to keep myself entertained
 </samp>